 NOTE: If this is your first airbrush, you might consider ordering a kit that includes a compressor and hose.
-This Iwata kit from Chicago Airbrush Supply looks like a great option for getting started.
+This Iwata kit is a nice option for getting started.
 I saw it on Craig Fraser’s airbrush tutorial on Stan Winston School.

 |Iwata-Medea Air Hose|

 |Badger Air-Brush Co.
 TC910 Aspire Pro Compressor: I like that this compressor has an air storage tank and a case around it for my airbrush holder.|

 |Master Airbrush® Brand Universal Clamp-on Airbrush Holder.
 Holds up to 6 Airbrushes|

 |Fiskars 18×24 Inch Self Healing Rotary Cutting Mat|

 |Sewing Machine – Brother Project Runway CS5055PRW: A good, basic sewing machine.
 This one has a lot of plastic parts that could potentially break.
 But for the cost, this is a great machine to get you up and running quickly.|

 |Serger – Baby Lock BL450: Baby Lock doesn’t sell their sergers online, so find a retailer, such as JoAnn’s.
 I bought this machine in 2006 and it’s still going strong.|